Universal Weakly Fault-Tolerant Quantum Computation via Code Switching in the [[8,3,2]] Code

 \subsection{Switching from Version 2 to 1}

-We measure the gauge $X$ operators.
-Consider the example of a single physical qubit to clarify our understanding of gauge fixing.
-The single-qubit measurement of a $\ket{0}$ state in the $X$ basis can yield either $+1$ when the measurement projects the state onto the $\ket{+}$ state, or $-1$ when the measurement projects the state onto the $\ket{-}$ state.
-If the measurement result is $-1$, we can then apply a $Z$ gate to change the state to $\ket{+}$.
-Measuring the gauge $X$ operators similarly projects the gauge qubits onto the $\pm 1$ eigenstate of the gauge $X$ operators.
-If $-1$ results in any of the measurements, we apply the corresponding gauge $Z$ operator to change it to $+1$.
-For example, if the result of measuring the three gauge $X$ operators is $(-1, +1, +1)$, then we would apply $G^Z_4 = Z_0Z_1Z_2Z_3$.
-We call this the \textit{gauge correction} to distinguish it from the correction in an error-correction code.
+To switch from Version 2 to Version 1, we measure $G^X_4$, $G^X_5$, and $G^X_6$.
+These measurements project the gauge qubits onto eigenspaces of the $X$-type gauge operators.
+For each outcome $M_i^X=-1$, we apply the corresponding operator $G_i^Z$; we refer to this as a \emph{gauge correction}.

-Next, we consider physical errors.
-Note that \beq G^X_4\cdot G^X_5\cdot G^X_6\cdot X_0X_1X_2X_4=X^{\otimes 8}. \eeq Call $X_0X_1X_2X_4$ the \textit{complementary $X$ check}, because the product of the measurements of $G^X_4$, $G^X_5$, $G^X_6$ and $X_0X_1X_2X_4$ is equivalent to measuring the $X^{\otimes 8}$ stabilizer.
-If the product is $-1$, then there is a $Z$ error, and we can discard the run before applying the gauge correction.
-Otherwise, we apply the gauge correction and continue the run.
-Measuring the complementary $X$ check itself is not required merely to define the gauge correction itself, but it is required if the switched state will subsequently be used for logical computation.
-In that setting, the complementary check provides a low-weight surrogate for the $X^{\otimes 8}$ stabilizer and helps verify that the target code has been reached in the correct stabilizer sector before further logical gates are applied.
+For fault tolerance, we also measure a complementary check $X_0X_1X_2X_4$ that satisfies \beq G^X_4 G^X_5 G^X_6 \cdot X_0X_1X_2X_4 = X^{\otimes 8}. \eeq Hence, the product of the three gauge outcomes and the outcome of $X_0X_1X_2X_4$ is the pre-correction $X^{\otimes 8}$ syndrome.
+If this parity is $-1$, we discard the run before applying any gauge correction.
+We also verify the target-code stabilizer $X^{\otimes 8}$.
+The gauge outcomes alone determine the correction, but the complementary check and the $X^{\otimes 8}$ stabilizer verification are needed when the switched block will subsequently be used for logical gates.